German Language Exams

 Overview

-The Goethe-Zertifikat is the most widely recognized German language certificate worldwide, offered by the Goethe-Institut.
-It's accepted by employers, universities, and immigration authorities globally.
+Goethe-Zertifikat is the most widely recognized German language certificate worldwide, offered by the Goethe-Institut.
+It spans A1 to C2 on the CEFR scale and is accepted for study, work, and immigration.

 Official Website: www.goethe.de